Decision number one is whether to hire an individual or a housecleaning

 on that day, especially if you want service on Fridays or Saturdays.

-index scores.
-We calculate these scores using price estimates our researchers
+full, published article.
+We calculate these scores using price estimates

-clear job descriptions.
-Although some companies wanted to see the house
+and providing clear job descriptions.
+Although some companies wanted to

-first, they nevertheless gave estimates by phone.
-(Our researchers did
+see the house first, they nevertheless gave estimates by phone.

-For each company, the price index scores are intended to suggest the price
+For each company, the price comparison scores are intended to suggest the

-a customer might expect to pay for regular housecleaning services that
+price a customer might expect to pay for regular housecleaning services

-would cost $100 at the average company.
-A price index score of $110 for
+that would cost $100 at the average company.
+A price comparison score

-a company, then, means that its prices were about 10 percent above average;
+of $110 for a company, then, means that its prices were about 10 percent

-a score of $90 means that its prices were about 10 percent below average.
+above average; a score of $90 means that its prices were about 10 percent

-We tried to get four separate estimates for four hypothetical homes from
+Our price researchers requested four separate estimates for four hypothetical

-visit may require bringing total squalor under control.
+since the first visit may require them to bring total squalor under control.

 Although obtaining price quotes requires time, it is time well spent.
 As

-you can see on Table 1, prices companies charge for the same job vary dramatically.
+you can see on Table 1, prices quoted for the same job vary dramatically.

 Two-story house with three